From Continuity to Smoothness

 the transition map \(\psi \circ \varphi^{-1} : \varphi(U \cap V) \to \psi(U \cap V)\) is a diffeomorphism.

-— the cube-cube map of the opening section is a concrete reminder that a smooth bijection between Euclidean open sets can
+inverse.
+The cubing map of the opening section is a concrete reminder that a smooth bijection between Euclidean open

-have a non-smooth inverse.
-The diffeomorphism requirement in the definition is therefore genuinely a two-direction condition
+sets can have a non-smooth inverse.
+The diffeomorphism requirement in the definition is therefore genuinely a

 At the level of an atlas, however, the two directions need not be handled chart-pair by chart-pair.
-If one verifies that for every
+Suppose one verifies

 Smooth Atlases